Recognise – Respect – Respond – Review

 Each learner is unique and we respect their individual personalities, their strengths and weaknesses.

 In responding to this diversity, we are constantly open to learning about new conditions, alternative teaching methods and strategies.

-Our progress and interventions are regularly discussed and reviewed, especially during our weekly Diverse Needs meetings, which are attended by a multidisciplinary team.
+Our progress and interventions are regularly discussed and reviewed, especially during our fortnightly Diverse Needs meetings, which are attended by a multidisciplinary team.

 Staying on track with Learning Support